eclipse-threadx/guix/test/README.md

 # GUIX and GUIX Studio Regression Test Guide
 ## Introduction
-This guide provides instructions on how to add GUIX and GUIX Studio regression tests and how to effectively debug failed test cases.
+This guide provides instructions on how to run and add GUIX and GUIX Studio regression tests, along with effective debugging techniques for failed test cases.
 Regression testing is essential for ensuring that new code changes do not introduce new bugs or regressions.
 By following the steps outlined in this guide, you can contribute to maintaining a stable and reliable codebase.

 ## Table of Contents
 1. [GUIX Regression Test](#guix-regression-test)